Arunkb-arun/Antenna-Circuit-designs/README.md

     - OFF state: 25 GHz to 27.7 GHz
 - **Reconfigurable antenna 2**:<br>
     Antenna 3 also exhibits reconfigurable performance:
-    -ON state: 29 GHz to 32 GHz
+    - ON state: 29 GHz to 32 GHz
-    -OFF state: 30 GHz to 34 GHz
+    - OFF state: 30 GHz to 34 GHz
 ## 🛠 Tools Used
 - Ansys HFSS